liuggio/liuggio.github.com/_posts/2013-03-10-it-is-all-about-behaviour-also-in-php.md

 title: "It is all about behaviour also in php"
 description: "PHPUnit vs PHPSpec: theory on Behaviour Driven Development 2/3"
 category: talk
-tags: [phpunit, tdd, bdd, php, test, phpspec]
+tags: [phpunit, tdd, bdd, php, test, phpspec, talk]
 published: true
 ---
 {% include JB/setup %}